gmsokolov/Other_Java_Assignments/readme.txt

-This folder contains Java assignmets from Karlsruhe Institute of Technlogy.
+This folder contains Java assignmets from Karlsruhe Institute of Technology.

 "ujoau" is the username provided to me by KIT.